Fake quote by Prabhupada’s enemy used in ISKCONHanuman das

 So, these two quotes are really almost completely opposite to each other, so, with help of some Prabhupada disciples, I started the adventure of finding the source of the first fake quote which is usually used by deviants.

 It turns out that this quote was actually written by Narayana Swami, who is a disciple of Srila Prabhupada’s Godbrother Kesava Swami.
 Narayana Swami published a letter in 2005, which says:

 As you can see, quote used by ISKCON devotees was actually written by an enemy of Prabhupada.

-Although he said that we should not criticise anybody, Narayana Swami criticised Prabhupada by saying the public lecture that Prabhupada translated Bhagavad-gita in the wrong way:
+Although he said that we should not criticize anybody, Narayana Swami criticized Prabhupada by saying the public lecture that Prabhupada translated Bhagavad-gita in the wrong way: